Unnerved by new virus cases in navy, Taiwan debates lockdowns

 About 700 sailors have been quarantined and tested, and the government has sent 200,000 text alerts to the phones of people who might have been in contact with them.

-(Reporting by Ben Blanchard; Additional reporting by Yimou Lee.
-Editing by Gerry Doyle)
+(Reporting by Ben Blanchard; Additional reporting by Yimou Lee; Editing by Gerry Doyle and Muralikumar Anantharaman)

 ((ben.blanchard@thomsonreuters.com;))